mariojrgithub/capstone_FINAL/README.md

 - The RandomForest Regression model performed the best on predicting all metrics.
 - Many of the models performed well on test data but poorly on unseen data.
 - This indicated to me that using an ensemble model was a better approach at more accurately predicting my targets.
-- I believe that I can achieve even better results if I log transform my target variable since there is a skewed distribution.
+- I believe that I can achieve even better results if I log transform my target variable since there was a skewed distribution for two of the three targets.
-- This information can then be leveraged to direct scouting reports and help teams better evaluate their players performance.
+- The information obtained from the models such as the most important features can then be leveraged to direct scouting reports and help teams better evaluate their players performance.
 These models allow for a players past history as well as others from around the league to determine what type of batter they are.
 - This can then allow for a better forecast of a teams performance broken down by player.